tetrascience/ts-lib-json-transform-nodejs/README.md

   date that the current JavaScript runtime accepts.
 At a minimum, this is any RFC 2822 or ISO 8601 date string or any number.
 Other formats may work, but may vary by platform.
++ `isoDateOrOriginal`: similar to isoDate, the difference being that it returns the input value if it cannot be parsed (instead of an empty string or an error message)
 + `min`: returns the minimum value of an array of numbers, strings, etc.
 + `max`: returns the maximum value of an array of numbers, strings, etc.
 + `sum`: returns the sum of an array of numbers.